hebcal/hebcal-js/README.md

 ### Ordering in this documentation

-Be forewarned: the ordering of properties/methods in this documentation is nearly arbitrary.
+Be forewarned: the ordering of properties/methods in this documentation is almost completely arbitrary.
 It mostly follows the order of the code, which is itself written in pretty much whatever order i decided i needed those methods.
 If you're looking for a specific thing, i highly recommend using your browser's find tool (ctrl+f, or cmd+f for you Mac types).
 If you just want to know everything about Hebcal JS, just start at the top and work your way down.

 ## `Hebcal`